How to place images in letters with Photoshop

 Step 2: Add your text

-To add the text, select the Type Tool from Photoshop's toolbar:
+To add text to your document, select the Type Tool from the toolbar.

 Selecting Photoshop's Type Tool from the toolbar.